Pfuenzle/Cracked-Notes/README.md

 # Cracked Notes

-Decodes Notes from the app "Cryptic Notes"
+Decodes Notes from the app "Cryptic Notes" without the need of a username or password

 ### App
 https://play.google.com/store/apps/details?id=com.infinityprogramming.krypticnotes